bcornelusse/ELEC0447-analysis-power-systems/lecture1.md

 class: middle
 # Large AC interconnections

 ---

-## Motivations :
+## Motivations:
-mutual support between partners to face the loss of generation units each partner would have to set up a larger “reserve” if it would operate isolated larger diversity of energy sources available within the interconnection allows exploiting complementarity of nuclear, hydro and wind power plants allows partners to sell/buy energy, to create a large electricity market.
+ - Mutual support between partners to face the loss of generation units
+ - Each partner would have to set up a larger “reserve” if it would operate isolated
+ - Larger diversity of energy sources available within the interconnection
+ - Allows exploiting complementarity of nuclear, hydro and wind power plants
+ - Allows partners to sell/buy energy, to create a large electricity market.

 ---